suchetanrs/traversability_mapping/README.md

 ## Running the library with ORB-SLAM3 and a Gazebo simulation.

-Setup the Gazebo simulation from this repository [Gazebo sim](https://github.com/suchetanrs/gz-sim-environment)
+Setup the Gazebo simulation from this repository [Gazebo sim humble](https://github.com/suchetanrs/gz-sim-environment/tree/humble)

 **Important note: Before setting up the below repository.
 Make sure you checkout on the ```traversability_integration``` branch.
 This will setup the ORB-SLAM3 wrapper along with the traversability mapping integrations during the image build.**